 An alternative way to define an instance of ItemDefinition is as a composition of ItemDefinition elements.
 An instance of ItemDefinition may contain zero or more itemComponent, which are themselves ItemDefinitions.
 Each itemComponent in turn may be defined by either a typeRef and allowedValues or a nested itemComponent.
 In this way, complex types may be defined within DMN.
-The name of an itemComponent (nested ItemDefinition) must be unique within its containing ItemDefinition or itemComponent.
-An ItemDefinition element SHALL be defined using only one of the alternative ways:
+The name of an itemComponent ited ItemDefinition) must be unique within its containing ItemDefinitionor ItemDefinition element SHALL be defined using only one of the alternative ways: